caxanga334/NavBot/docs/developers/extension/EXTMANAGER.md

 Files: `manager.cpp, manager.h`
 C++ Class: `CExtManager`
-The extension manager is responsible for the storage of bots and players, the mod interface and the bot quota system.
+The extension manager is responsible for the storage of bots and players and the mod interface.

 ## Access